 Most popular from about 1925 to 1940, Art Deco architecture has a sleek, linear appearance with stylized, usually geometric embellishment.
 Rectangular forms are often broken up by curved elements.
 Simple, clean and streamlined are terrific descriptors for Art Deco.

-In Oklahoma City, the majestic and newly-revitalized First National Center built in 1933 and located at 120 N. Robinson Ave. is one of our state’s crown jewels.
-Another, just a few blocks away are two more exceptional examples: City Hall, 200 N Walker Ave., and Civic Center Music Hall, 201 N Walker Ave.
-Residential examples in the Art Deco style are scattered through the Urban Core and include 801 NW 40th St, and a pocket of homes in the 25 block of NW 24th St.
+In Oklahoma City, the majestic First National Center, built in 1933 and located at 120 N. Robinson Ave., is one of our state’s crown jewels.
+Another, just a few blocks away, is City Hall, 200 N. Walker Ave.
+Residential examples in the Art Deco style are scattered through the Urban Core and include 801 NW 40th St. and a pocket of homes in the 2500 block of NW 24th St.

 Contemporary

-An award-winning contemporary structure, which also happens to house a world-class art museum, is Oklahoma Contemporary.
-A terrific neighborhood to take in a variety of contemporary homes is the SoSA/Cottage District neighborhood, bound roughly by Classen Boulevard, Walker Street, NW 6th Street and NW 10th Street.
+An award-winning contemporary structure, which also happens to house a world-class art museum, is Oklahoma Contemporary, 11 NW 11th St. A terrific neighborhood to take in a variety of contemporary homes is the SoSA/Cottage District neighborhood, bound roughly by Classen Boulevard, Walker Street, NW 6th Street and NW 10th Street.
+In SoSA, a keen eye will also spot some Brutalist homes.

 Googie